-Even before labor begins you’ve probably experienced lightning pain at some point during the third trimester.
-Whether you call it lightning crotch or lightning pain, it's "definitely not a medical term," says Yen Tran, OB-GYN at Orange Coast Medical Center in Fountain Valley, California.
-So how do doctors define this particular pregnancy symptom?
-Tran says lightning pain is "a lay term to describe pelvic pain in the third trimester caused by the fetal head compressing on the maternal pelvic bone and nerves."
-Similarly, Peters explains that "women describe it as a 'zing of pain' that comes and goes with maternal or fetal movement, particularly during the third trimester."
-And O’Toole provides a detailed description of why lightning crotch feels like a 'zing:'
+Chances are, you’ve probably experienced lightning crotch as part of your pregnancy journey, even if you didn’t have a name for it.
+It’s a pain that can stop you in your tracks — literally.
+WhatToExpect.com describes lightning crotch as a “sudden sharp pain deep inside your crotch,” which can feel like, “a strong jab, perhaps, or an electric shock.”
+Yowza.
+But whether you call it lightning crotch or lightning pain, it's "definitely not a medical term," says Yen Tran, M.D., an OB-GYN at the MemorialCare Medical Group in Fountain Valley, CA. So how do doctors define this particular pregnancy symptom?
+Dr. Tran says lightning pain is "a lay term to describe pelvic pain in the third trimester caused by the fetal head compressing on the maternal pelvic bone and nerves."
+Similarly, OB-GYN Amy Peters M.D., tells Romper in an email that "women describe it as a 'zing of pain' that comes and goes with maternal or fetal movement, particularly during the third trimester."
+Also over email, OB-GYN Mary O’Toole, M.D. provides a detailed description of why lightning crotch has that "zingy" feeling:

 "[Lightning pain] is related to the pressure of the baby's head pushing against the cervix, and stimulating nerves in the cervix," she explains.
 "And as with any nerve that can be compressed, there can be a 'zing' of pain or shock or lightning-like feeling in the vagina.
 As the woman nears the end of pregnancy, the head compressing against the cervix may put extra pressure on a nerve or multiple nerves, and this may come and go as baby moves its head, or with maternal movements."